RELEASED: Public: 2014-03-18

 You must restart Jenkins after installing this plugin for it to work.

-Only the detached phase of the build can survive Jenkins restarts (or slave reconnections).
-If there is an interruption in the slave connection during the initial build steps, or the post-build steps, the build will be considered aborted just like regular Jenkins jobs.
+Only the detached phase of the build can survive Jenkins restarts (or agent reconnections).
+If there is an interruption in the agent connection during the initial build steps, or the post-build steps, the build will be considered aborted just like regular Jenkins jobs.